 Without the constraints of sitting at a physical table in a casino, many online players fall into the trap of finding ways to fill the time in between hands.
 Typically, this involves diversions such as watching television, talking on the phone, or surfing the web.
 These distractions will often cause a player to make a mistake, either by playing a hand poorly or missing out on information that could assist them in future situations.

 Developing an unprofessional attitude towards playing could translate into the person not taking poker seriously enough and thereby could keep him from becoming a great online player.
-Constructing and environment that is free from distractions is a crucial part of becoming a successful online poker player.
+Constructing and environment that is free from distractions is a crucial part of being able to win at poker.
 If a player has reached the point that they can comfortably handle one table with time to spare, it is often a good time to consider adding another table to their normal routine.

 Creating an ideal environment for playing online poker is also an issue of hardware.
 Playing on a laptop while sitting on the couch in the family room is a situation bound to create distractions.
 Playing at a desk, ideally in an office that can be closed off from the rest of the living space, sets one up to maintain a professional attitude while playing online poker.
 For those looking to play a lot online, investing in an ergonomic chair can reduce issues with back pain.